Florida woman wins $5 million playing Lottery scratch-off game

-KISSIMMEE, Fla. – A Florida woman won $5 million playing the 500X The Cash scratch-off game, Lottery officials confirmed this week.
+WEST PALM BEACH, Fla. – A Florida woman won $5 million playing the Gold Rush Limited scratch-off game, Lottery officials confirmed Monday.

-Mensny Oreste, 41, of Kissimmee, claimed her prize this week at Lottery headquarters in Tallahassee.
+Maria Lopez-Uriostegui, 50, of West Palm Beach, claimed her prize this week at Lottery headquarters in Tallahassee.

 According to Lottery officials, she chose to receive her winnings as a one-time, lump-sum payment of $3,960,000.

-Oreste purchased her winning ticket from a Circle K gas station in Sanford.
+Lopez-Uriostegui purchased her winning ticket from a Marathon Food Mart in her hometown.

 The business will receive a $10,000 bonus commission for selling the winning ticket.